skvadrik/re2c/lessons/001_upn_calculator/readme.txt

 re2c lesson 001_upn_calculator, (c) M. Boerger 2006

 This lesson gets you started with re2c.
-In the end you will have an easy UPN calculator for use at command line.
+In the end you will have an easy RPN (reverse polish notation) calculator for use at command line.

 You will learn about the basic interface of re2c when scanning input strings.
 How to detect the end of the input and use that to stop scanning in order to